araichev/vegehead/introduction.rst

 The ingredients should be as close as possible to the ones eaten by our pre-industrial ancestors.
 That rules out 20th-century edible food-like substances (synthetic flavorings, high-fructose corn syrup, skim milk powder, etc.) and food grown with synthetic pesticides.
 I don’t trust that stuff.
-I’ll let canned foods slide, though.
+I’ll let canned foods slide for the time being, but they better be bisphenal-A free!

 **Grain-free**.
 The food should not contain grains: wheat, rice, corn, oats, etc.